mlrun/mlrun/docs/install.md

 ```
 - [Kubernetes (full installation)](install-kubernetes): Use this option to run MLRun jobs at scale on a kubernetes cluster.

-The enterprise version of MLrun is deployed in Iguazio cluster.
+The enterprise version of MLrun is deployed in an Iguazio cluster.

 <img src="_static/images/install-local-full.png" alt="pipeline" width="600"/>